 In 1942, artist J. Howard Miller painted the now-iconic “Rosie the Riveter,” imprinting on American culture the patriotic image of a woman declaring that “we can do it” while flexing a bicep and clad in a red and white polka dot bandana.

 Rosie is strong, determined, and bold.

-Rockwell’s artistic rendering of Rosie would go on to become a hugely popular and effective propaganda tool for recruiting women into the workforce.
+Miller’s artistic rendering of Rosie would go on to become a hugely popular and effective propaganda tool for recruiting women into the workforce.

 While most of the women who took over men’s jobs during World War II were white, about a third of them were Black.

 Ruth S. Wilson is one of the 600,000 Black women who became Rosies.

 Born in 1922 in Maryland, Wilson relocated to New Jersey with her siblings to live with an aunt after the death of their parents.
 Later, Wilson settled in Philadelphia.